AsPrisc/Priscilla/aboutme.md

 I am learning/using:
 (1) R studio for data analysis and visualisation,
-(2) MATLAB for creating stimuli (PsychToolbox and Saliency Toolbox), and (3) Unity with Body Creator, simply curiosity.
+(2) MATLAB for creating stimuli (PsychToolbox and Saliency Toolbox), and (3) Unity & Blender with Body Creator, simply curiosity.